-This page explains how to configure cluster access for the kubectl
+This page explains how to install and configure the kubectl

 Overview